-On January 23, 2022, the Board of Directors extended the lock-up of the shares owned by the Company's directors, officers, and existing pre-IPO investors to March 24, 2023 (30 months from date of the Company's IPO).
-On November 30, 2022, the Board of Directors further extended the lock-up of the shares owned by the Company's directors, officers, and existing pre-IPO investors to December 31, 2023 (approximately 39 months from date of the Company's IPO).
+On January 23, 2022, the Board of Directors extended the lock-up of the shares owned by the Company's directors, officers, and existing pre-IPO investors to March 24, 2023 (30 months from date of the Company's IPO) from March 24, 2022 (18 months from date of the Company's IPO).
+On November 30, 2022, the Board of Directors further extended the lock-up of the shares owned by the Company's directors, officers, and existing pre-IPO investors to December 31, 2023 (approximately 39 months from date of the Company's IPO) from March 24, 2023 (30 months from date of the Company's IPO).
 During this period, current officers, directors and certain shareholders will not be able to sell their shares of the Company's common stock unless otherwise modified by the Board of Directors.